Nolan Jones Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 16th in the league with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 8.7 K/9, which ranks 15th in the league.

-- The Brewers' 4.05 team ERA ranks 13th across all league pitching staffs.
+- The Brewers have the 11th-ranked team ERA across all MLB pitching staffs (4.02).

-- Brewers pitchers combine to rank 23rd in baseball in home runs given up (143 total, 1.3 per game).
+- Brewers pitchers combine to give up 144 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- The right-hander last appeared on Tuesday against the Washington Nationals, when he went six innings, allowing three earned runs while giving up six hits.
+- The left-hander last pitched on Wednesday against the Washington Nationals, when he threw four innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.